 Before you apply you will need to attend an information session and register.

 For students who are interested in undertaking an exchange in a particular region, destination focus sessions provide further information about the requirements and opportunities in these regions.
+Faculty specific sessions will highlight opportunities and requirements for students from those particular faculties.
 You only need to attend one session.

 When you submit your application, you also need to include: